-This isn't really my blog, it's Zack's.
-Zack arrived here 7 weeks early, he had no heartbeat, wasn't breathing but decided he wanted to stay here and so the doctors brought him back.
+This isn't my blog, it's Zack's.
+Zack arrived here seven weeks early, he had no heartbeat and wasn't breathing.
 He suffered catastrophic damage to his brain, he has cerebral palsy, problems with his hearing, vision and feeding.
 Our lives are both challenging and extraordinary.
 He is a gift.
+I hope that for whatever reason you find yourself reading this blog it can go some way to help those in the same situation and some way to remove the cloak that covers parenting a child with disabilities.

 Wednesday, 26 February 2014